Healthy Homes Assessment Wairoa

 Home Assessments Wairoa for Rental Properties

-There are many things to look over when conducting the house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of things to look over during the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+The most common are:

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can have a significant impact for property managers and landlords.
-For professional guidance, contact us now and schedule your rental properties home evaluation.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
+For specialist assistance, get in touch now and schedule your rental property home assessment.

 home assessments for rental properties